lwjglgamedev/lwjglbook-bookcontents-leg/chapter6/chapter6.md

 The rotation matrix is much more complex, but keep in mind that it can be constructed by the multiplication of 3 rotation matrices for a single axis.

 Now, in order to apply those concepts we need to refactor our code a little bit.
 In our game we will be loading a set of models which can be used to render many objects in different positions according to our game logic (imagine a FPS game which loads three models for different enemies, there are only three models but using these models we can draw as many enemies as we want).
 Do we need to create a VAO and the set of VBOs for each of those objects ?
 The answer is no, we only need to load it once per model.
 What we need to do is draw it independently according to its position, size and rotation.
-That is we need to transform those models when we are rendering it.
+We need to transform those models when we are rendering it.

-So we will create a new class named GameItem that will hold a reference to a model, to a Mesh instance.
-A GameItem instance will have variables for storing its position, its rotation state and its scale.
+So we will create a new class named ```GameItem``` that will hold a reference to a model, to a ```Mesh``` instance.
+A ```GameItem``` instance will have variables for storing its position, its rotation state and its scale.
 This is the definition of that class.

 ```java
 package org.lwjglb.engine;